timgit/pg-boss/docs/readme.md

 Deletes all jobs in a queue, including active jobs.

 ## `deleteQueue(name)`

-Deletes a queue and all jobs from the active job table.
-Any jobs in the archive table are retained.
+Deletes a queue and all jobs.

 ## `getQueues()`